carlk3/no-OS-FatFS-SD-SPI-RPi-Pico/README.md

   * Elapsed seconds 3396.9
   * Transfer rate 926.1 KiB/s

-I have been able to push the SPI baud rate as far as 20,833,333 which increases the transfer speed proportionately (but SDIO would be faster!).
+On a SanDisk Class 4 16 GB card, I have been able to push the SPI baud rate as far as 20,833,333 which increases the transfer speed proportionately (but SDIO would be faster!).

 ## Prerequisites:
 * Raspberry Pi Pico